zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/include/include-with-where-clause.md

 Now you will see that you have an anonymous type which has two properties, c, and Invoices.

-A property called c is of type Customer, and it has all the invoices, the other property Invoices will have only those invoices which are generated in the last seven days.
+A property called c is of type Customer, and it has all the invoices, the other property Invoices will have only those generated in the last seven days.

 ## Third Part Library